 - Parking and Transportation - NIH parking permits and transportation subsidies information

 - E-Verify - NIH employment eligibility verification process for all new Federal employees

 - Ethics - NIH ethics principles and contact information

 To ensure that you have a successful on-boarding experience, you are required to print and follow ALL of the items outlined in the Employee Checklist.
 If your first day is something other than an orientation date (see calendar), you will need to contact your Client Services Contact.

 You are scheduled to attend a New Employee Orientation on your first day at NIH (or the first orientation available).
-Go to the Orientation calendar and schedule websites to obtain your orientation date, location and schedule.
-Directions to the NIH campus and your orientation location are available on the Orientation Directions web page.
+Go to the Orientation calendar and agenda web sites to obtain your orientation date, location and schedule.
+Directions to the NIH campus and your orientation location are available on the Directions to Orientations web page.